 - B’Rock Orchestra, Volksbühne, La Monnaie / De Munt, Opéra de Lille, Opéra National de Paris, Sadler’s Wells, Les Théâtres de la Ville de Luxembourg, Concertgebouw Brugge, Holland Festival

-- special thanks to
+- with thanks to